Assorted-Development/winforms-stylable-controls/README.md

 Now, let's style the form as we want to: `mBox.StylableControls.Text.ForeColor = Color.Red;` At last, you can show the dialog using `mBox.ShowDialog()`

+**Note:** If you change the size on the controls (e.g. increase the font size), please call `UpdateSize()` to update the UI to the new settings.
+Otherwise, the Ui may look weird.

 ## Contributions

 Please view the [contributing guide](/CONTRIBUTING.md) for more information.